shizukane/news-api/readme.md

 ## Description
 This is an application that will help list and preview news articles from various sources.
 ### Setup instruction
-Open your mobile data and go to your browser open github and git clone my repository send a pull request.
+Open your data network and go to your browser open github and git clone my repository send a pull request.
  ## Technologies used
 * HTML
 * CSS